developmentseed/titiler/docs/deployment/ecs.md

 # AWS ECS (Fargate) + ALB (Application Load Balancer)

-The TiTiler [repo](https://github.com/developmentseed/titiler) has an example of [aws cdk](https://aws.amazon.com/cdk/) code to deploy TiTiler on ECS.
+The TiTiler [repository](https://github.com/developmentseed/titiler) includes an example that uses [AWS CDK](https://aws.amazon.com/cdk/) to deploy TiTiler on AWS' Elastic Container Service (ECS).

-It will handle tasks such as generating a docker image set up an application load balancer and the ECS services.
+The example handles tasks such as generating a docker image and setting up an application load balancer (ALB) and ECS services.

-1. Instal cdk and set up CDK in your AWS account - Only need once per account
+1. Install CDK and connect to your AWS account.
+This step is only necessary once per AWS account.

     ```bash